egeniesse/HitCount/README.md

 ### counter.listen(paths)
 Returns middleware that counts hits to the specified paths
-#### paths (Array) REQUIRED
+#### paths (Array) OPTIONAL
 An array of path strings for the counter to track.
 Each path passed in is automatically tagged with the path name by the counter.
+If nothing was passed in, it defaults to count each request as a hit, regardless of the endpoint.

 ### counter.addHit(tag)
 Adds a hit to the count